yisomething/Numerical-Methods/lab1/README.md

 # This is written document for lab1. cmput340
 # author Yiyang Wang

-## for exercise 1 :
+## exercise 1 :
 * e1.m
-' vectorize the for loop and compare the time '
+` vectorize the for loop and compare the time `
-' Vectorized code runs faster because it doesnt contains loops, and it has shorter lines.'
+` Vectorized code runs faster because it doesnt contains loops, and it has shorter lines.`

-* e2.m
+* e2.m  hi.jpg
-* hi.jpg
+`some basic image processing: gray scale, get user click ,contrast and brightness images, blur the image`

     exercise 2: ex2.m
 	     	fwdSubst.m